immannino/FantasyGolfLeague/README.md

 ![caddy shack](https://media.giphy.com/media/l0MYrjjW6Dq7HoGu4/giphy.gif)

+TODO:

+Find a color picker that works on mobile.

+Pages:
+    League Standings

 Notes:
     - Child routing issues, when developing locally, in the index.html change the base href to "/" instead of "./".
 Change back to "./" when deploying.